parkin-lin/es6-pua/README.md

 ## Intro

-- Next Generation ECMAScript Challenges
+- RFCs (Request For Comments) for Post-ES6-era Best Practices
 - The Revelation of Open-Source Code
-- Post-ES6-era Best Practices
+- Next Generation ECMAScript Challenges